anyone2/IndigoPlugin-APC-PDU-Control/README.md

 This plugin for the [Indigo Domotics](http://www.indigodomo.com/) home automation platform allows communication with a APC Power Distribution Unit (PDU) via Simple Network Management Protocol (SNMP)

-This plugin has the ability to controls the On/Off/Reboot function of outlets on APC's MasterSwitch PDUs

 This plugin has the ability to controls the On/Off/Reboot function of the PDU and should work with of APC MasterSwitch devices.

-## Supported Operations
+## Supported Functions

-* Turn on
+* Turn On
-* Turn off
+* Turn Off
 * Reboot
 * Status Request
 * Delayed Turn On
 * Delayed Turn Off
 * Delayed Reboot

-You can also configured the On/Off/Reboot delays from the Plugin and the delay values configured on the PDU are viewable as Custom States within the plugin.
+You can also configured the On/Off/Reboot delays from the Plugin.
+The delays configured on the PDU, are shown as Custom States within the plugin.

 ## Configuration of your APC PDU